naivary/codemark/docs/roadmap.md

 - Itereator for *Info types of loader to itereator over the defs without nesting
 - extending by using codemark as a library
 - makewith doc struct not doc just as string
+- restructure the project. packages are useless rn. remove some of it.
+Rename Definition to Option because it Describe it much better.